Responsive web design

 Block-based frameworks, such as the WordPress Block Editor (Gutenberg), have some advantages:

-• Due to the modular approach, the overhead is low and can be high according to PageSpeed.
+• Due to the modular approach, the overhead is low and PageSpeed can be correspondingly high.

 • There is no limit to the number of columns.